Tinzaouaten

 Tinzaouaten (var.
-Tinzawatene and Tin-Zaouatene, Arabic: تين ظواتين) is a Saharan rural commune in the far northeast of Mali on the Algerian border.
+Tinzawatene and Tin-Zaouatene; تين ظواتين) is a Saharan rural commune in the far northeast of Mali on the Algerian border.

+Geography

 The commune is in the Abeïbara Cercle of the Kidal Region.
 It included a stop on a trans-Saharan trade route and a military post on the frontier under the French colonial regime.
 In 2009 the 8,000 square kilometer commune had a population of 2,300, most of whom are nomadic Tuareg.
-The Algerian settlement of Tinzaouten is on the Algerian side of the border.
+The Algerian settlement of Tin Zaoutine is on the Algerian side of the border.

+Recent history

+In 2019, Tinzaouaten was the headquarters of the Al-Qaeda-associated terrorist group Jama'at Nasr al-Islam wal Muslimin.

+On July 25, 2024, Tuareg rebels of CSP-DPA ambushed a convoy of FAMA and Russian Wagner mercenaries in Tinzaouaten, beginning a 2-day battle.
+Over the course of the battle a sandstorm formed, forcing both sides to a temporary pause in fighting until July 26.
+The battle ended on July 27 resulting in the loss of several FAMA armored vehicles, a FAMA helicopter and the claimed deaths of 10 FAMA soldiers, up to 25-80+ Wagner Group mercenaries and 20 CSP-DPA soldiers.